01-edu/public/subjects/AI.GO/only-if/README.md

 - `user.age` must be less than or equal to `25`.
 - `user.activeMembership` must be `true`.

-3- If all conditions are true, update the ticket variable with the message: "You can benefit from our special promotion".
+3- If all conditions are true, update the variable `ticket` with the message: "You can benefit from our special promotion".

-> Hint : use AND Operator in your condition!
+> Hint : use an AND Operator in your condition!

 #### Task 3:

 Your RoboGuard is selling plane tickets, each costing `9.99$`.
 The RoboGuard must confirm that the customer robot has the means to buy this ticket.

-The customer robot may have enough cash `or` a voucher.
+The customer robot may have enough cash **or** be in possesion of a voucher.

 Check if the provided variable customer can afford the ticket:

-If the customer has enough `cash` (`customer.cash` property) `or` If the customer has a `voucher` (`customer.hasVoucher` property is true)
+If the customer has enough `cash` (`customer.cash` property) **OR** If the customer has a `voucher` (`customer.hasVoucher` property is true)

 If so, `increment` the provided variable `ticketSold` value by `1`.